Leucostele terscheckii: Description

-Native distribution
+Distribution

 It is native to several provinces including Jujuy, Tucumán, La Rioja, San Juan, Catamarca and Salta provinces in northwestern Argentina, and is the eponymous cactus of Los Cardones National Park in Salta Province.
 Range continues to the western slopes of the Andes in Peru, Bolivia department of Tarija, and Ecuador.
-It is found growing on dry slopes of the Andean foothills at altitudes of 500 to 1500 meters.
+It is found growing on dry slopes and deciduous forest of the Andean foothills at altitudes of 500 to 1500 meters.
+Plant grows in habitats below those where Leucostele atacamensis subsp. pasacana where they hybridize in zones where the two species meet.